|

 your computer and a directory comparison tool, such as WinMerge.

-If all this seems like a pain in the neck (and it was, to figure
+If all this seems like a pain in the neck (and it is, to figure

 out), just use the eCFR